rafalwizen/workers/README.md

 * [Features to do](#features-to-do)

 ## General info
-Inspiration to do this application was course made by Chad Darby (Spring & Hibernate for Beginners) and my job where I have system to track work time.
-Already this application has just features to add employees to database but I'll soon add module to store times of work end REST endpoints to connect with other application.
+Inspiration to do this application was course made by Chad Darby (Spring & Hibernate for Beginners) and my job where I have system to track working time.
+Already this application has features to add employees to database and to keep working times in database.
+Now I'm working on adding features to add working times to database by API and editing existing working times by html page.

 ## Technologies
 * Java - version 1.8